confluentinc/cp-demo/docs/index.rst

 Data Governance with |sr|
 -------------------------

-The connectors used in this demo are configured to automatically read and write Avro-formatted data, leveraging the `Confluent Schema Registry <https://docs.confluent.io/current/schema-registry/docs/index.html>`__ .
+All the applications and connectors used in this demo are configured to automatically read and write Avro-formatted data, leveraging the `Confluent Schema Registry <https://docs.confluent.io/current/schema-registry/docs/index.html>`__ .

 1. View the |sr| subjects for topics that have registered schemas for their keys and/or values.
 Notice the security arguments passed into the ``curl`` command which are required to interact with |sr|, which is listening for HTTPS on port 8085.